 Vibrant.
 Satisfying.
 Savory.
-Those are the words that I would use to describe this plant-powered nourish bowl.
+These are the words that I would use to describe this plant-powered nourish bowl.
 It's filled with fluffy quinoa, roasted garlicky mushrooms, crisp red cabbage, protein-rich black beans, seasoned sweet potatoes, creamy avocado slices, and a dollop of basil kale pistachio sauce.
 It's a delicious combination that's ready in less than one hour!

 Now that I've told you how great a nourish bowl can be, let's talk about why it's called a nourish bowl.